Is Coconut Oil Good for Your Health?

 A few weeks ago, a new client told me that she adds coconut oil to her smoothie everyday.
 I can’t imagine how this semi-solid oil improves the taste or nutritional value of an otherwise fruit-only smoothie.
 “My mom told me it burns fat,” was her answer when I asked how she came to spike her fruit with coconut oil.
 And no, she didn’t think that it made her smoothie tastier.

 There’s lots of confusion about coconut oil, and people are asking if coconut oil is good or bad.
 Recently the American Heart Association (AHA) issued an advisory about fats and heart disease.
 In it, they strongly discourage the use of coconut oil.
-This has caused quite a hullabaloo across the internet, with many people questioning why they thought coconut oil was good in the first place (I’ll dress that below) and others claiming that the AHA is incompetent in their denouncement of all things coconut.
+This has caused quite a hullabaloo across the internet, with many people questioning why they thought coconut oil was good in the first place (I’ll address that below) and others claiming that the AHA is incompetent in their denouncement of all things coconut.

 Here are 3 things you should know to decide if coconut oil is good.